nickoe/nickoe.github.io/_posts/2014-09-14-quassel-core-in-chroot-on-android.md

 for persistence, you need to run it ins a screen session or similar.
 That is a bit difficult.
 TODO describe a working method for this.

+## End notes and trouble shooting tips
 Leaving the chroot

 	exit
 	losetup -d /dev/loop1

-If there are problems with using the loopback device, tru creating another, e.g. `mknod /dev/loop7 b 7 7` and use `/dev/loop7` instead.
+If there are problems with using the loopback device, try creating another, e.g. `mknod /dev/loop7 b 7 7` and use `/dev/loop7` instead.

 [1]: http://archlinuxarm.org/forum/viewtopic.php?f=27&t=1361